-By ilise feitshans • July 05, 2016•Features, Advice on Passing the Bar Exam, Guest Bloggers and Profiles of Women in the Law, Myths & Truths, First Women, Superwomen JDs and What You Can Learn From Them
+By ilise feitshans • July 05, 2016•Features, Bar Exam, Guest Bloggers and Profiles of Women in the Law, Myths & Truths, First Women, Superwomen JDs and What You Can Learn From Them

 As a second generation lawyer whose father jumped the legendary hurdle of passing the New York Bar the first try, the Bar was quite high for me when taking my Bar exam, even though I was in a land far away, the Commonwealth of Virginia.

 I did and I did, but I recall that it was as much a question of stamina and personal discipline as much as it was about legal information and knowledge of law.

 The old adage that Law School has nothing to do with practicing law has, years later, proven to be untrue.
 Staying awake and using my skills as a student of international and comparative Law have proven to be equally useful before and after taking the Bar, in legal practice and my scholarly works.